310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p2.md

 {% bubble Chiaki mgn %}
 Yes, I won’t deny it.
 But lately the captain has been strangely enthusiastic.

-Well, he’s going to leave the school and head to the USA soon, so… I get anxious thinking about what’ll happen after that.
+Well, he’s going to leave the school and head to the US soon, so… I get anxious thinking about what’ll happen after that.

 But it should be fine.
 I think everyone just didn’t know how to work hard—or the joys of working hard either.